 My herb garden today... parsley, cilantro, rosemary, thyme, lemon basil, basil, spearmint, peppermint, sage, chives, oregano, a little stevia, and a lot of lavender!

 Like the sunflowers, there were other volunteers in the garden.
-I think I pulled out about a thousand tiny tomato plants, and I'm not even exaggerating!
+I think I pulled out about a thousand tiny tomato plants.
 I let a few of them grow.
 I think this is a cucumber plant that seeded itself from the compost pile.
 I'll have certain identification when it blooms and fruits.
 Maybe it will be a surprise!

 We also have several flowers in this compact space to make everything beautiful.